danielohuruogu/curriculum/HTML_CSS/CSS_Selectors/README.md

 - `:hover`

-	Is active when the item is targetted by the mouse
+	Is active when the item is targeted by the mouse

 - `:focus`